calidae/normandy-css/docs/reference/utilities/flexbox.md

 ### No Wrap `default`

-<br> Use `u-flex-no-wrap` to prevent flex items from wrapping, causing
-inflexible items to overflow the container if necessary:
+Use `u-flex-no-wrap` to prevent flex items from wrapping, causing inflexible items to overflow the container if necessary:

 <!-- prettier-ignore-start -->